-Library workshops help researchers conquer information overload.
-Give us a class period, and we'll show your students how to find better sources.
-Our classes are designed to support course objectives and student assignments.
-We can help you help your students become information literate (see our Information Literacy site).
+Library workshops can help student researchers learn how to search effectively and efficiently.
+Often, students have trouble finding and using relevant sources simply because they don't know how to adapt their strategies to an academic context.
+Our classes are designed to support course objectives and specific assignments.
+We can help students become information literate (see our Information Literacy site).

 For regularly scheduled technology workshops, see the ITS On-Campus Workshops page (go-shortcut: go/techworkshops).

-- "My courses continue to benefit greatly from the library research workshops, and thanks for continuing to seek and abide to the needs specific to one course.
-It is much appreciated!"
+- "My courses continue to benefit greatly from the library research workshops, and thanks for continuing to seek and abide to the needs specific to one course."

 - “[The librarian] was warm, funny, and engaging--the interactive tasks she set students to made them work and [think].
 I've had students do better, more informed research in the seminar than any other I have taught.”

-- “[The librarian] … delivered exactly what she and I determined my first year students needed.”
+- “[The librarian] … delivered exactly what she and I determined my students needed.”